1888games/2048_Apollo/README.md

 Press any key to begin, then use the 2, 4, 6, and 8 keys to 'swipe' all the numbers in that direction.
 When two numbers of the same value crash into each other, they merge to form the next number.
 Create a 9 to complete the game!
 You can press Enter or Restart to start the game again.

-The game is written in AGC assembly, just like the Command Module and Lunar Lander software from the Apollo missions.
+The game is written in AGC assembly, just like the Command Module and Lunar Lander software from the Apollo missions, and takes up just over 75% of one 2K-word fixed memory bank, or around 3Kb.

 Fortunately, unlike the pioneering programmers of that software, I didn't have to enter my code onto punch cards and then wait two months for it to be hand-woven into core rope memory.
 The joys of modern technology means it assembles in milliseconds and can then be tested in a Linux-based emulator, VirtualAGC.